sauravsehgal24/FizzBuzz/readme.md

 ### Local Setup
 - clone the project in your local: ```https://github.com/sauravsehgal24/FizzBuzz.git```
 - open the project in your preferred IDE (Note: I developed this project in VS Code)
-- install maven dependencies in your local maven repository: ```mvn clean install```
+- Navigate to root folder where pom.xml is located and install maven dependencies in your local maven repository: ```mvn clean install```
 - NOTE: the above command will also run the unit and E2E tests
 - Run the src/main/java/com/fizzbuzz/FizzBuzz.java file and make sure that the server is started on port 8080
-- Navigate to POSTMAN or your Browser and test the API: http://localhost:8080/api/v1/getFizzBuzzForSequence
+- Navigate to POSTMAN or your Browser and test the API: GET http://localhost:8080/api/v1/getFizzBuzzForSequence
+- Navigate to POSTMAN or your Browser and test the API: GET http://localhost:8080/api/v1/next
-- Navigate to POSTMAN or your Browser and test the API: http://localhost:8080/api/v1/getNextInSequence
+- Navigate to POSTMAN or your Browser and test the API: GET http://localhost:8080/api/v1/reset

 ## Live Deployment